Tuareg people: Clothing

-The Tuareg are sometimes called the "Blue People" because the indigo pigment in the cloth of their traditional robes and turbans stained their skin dark blue.
 The traditional indigo turban is still preferred for celebrations, and generally Tuareg wear clothing and turbans in a variety of colors.

 Food

-Taguella is a flatbread made from wheat flour and cooked on a charcoal fire; the flat disk-shaped bread is buried under the hot sand.
+Tagella is a flatbread made from wheat flour and cooked on a charcoal fire; the flat disk-shaped bread is buried under the hot sand.
 The bread is broken into small pieces and eaten with a meat sauce.
 Millet porridge called a cink or a liwa is a staple much like ugali and fufu.
 Millet is boiled with water to make a pap and eaten with milk or a heavy sauce.
-Common dairy foods are goat's and camel's milk called akh, as well as cheese ta komart and Tona a thick yogurt made from them.
-Eghajira is a beverage drunk with a ladle.
-It is made by pounding millet, goat cheese, dates, milk and sugar and is served on festivals.
+Common dairy foods are goat and camel milk, called akh, as well as a cheese, ta komart, and tona, a thick yogurt, made from them.
+Eghajira is a beverage drunk with a ladle, made by pounding millet, goat cheese, dates, milk, and sugar, served at festivals.

-Just like in Morocco, the local popular tea, called atay or ashay, is made from Gunpowder Green Tea with much sugar added.
+Just like in Morocco, the local popular tea, called atay or ashay, is made from gunpowder green tea with much sugar added.
 After steeping, it is poured three times in and out of the teapot over the tea, mint leaves and sugar and served by pouring from a height of over a foot into small tea glasses with a froth on top.

+Education

+When raising their nomadic children, the Tuareg placed great importance on ensuring that they were able to establish many connections with the outside world and get to know as large a social network as possible.
+In 1998, seven-year-old Tuareg children were tested on this knowledge and it was astonishing how they were able to list the ancestors and relatives of a Targi unknown to them, regardless of his original origin or geographical distance..
+Other forms of knowledge in the socio-cultural sphere were also encouraged, e.g., the mastery of other languages, even including language stays with allies or customers.
+(This applied to boys, as men were responsible for relations with the outside world.)
+The promotion of memory was also evident when a Targi remembered a single encounter ten years ago on a desert track that lasted only a few minutes, in a specific place and context that was described in detail.

+The pursuit of knowledge in many forms, but with the awareness that it should promote mobility, communication, and adaptability, has been noted by many observers.
+For example, a young Targia from a religious background said that she had received a dual education, in a medersa, a Muslim school in Arabic, and in a French school, in the 1990s.
+Her father justified this by saying that knowledge was different from religion.
+For him, knowledge could be found in every culture and had to be sought everywhere.